DigitalExpart/PAKtIQ/MIGRATION_STEPS_SIMPLE.md

 # 2. Open in browser
 # 3. Click "Get Started"
 # 4. Sign up with any email/password
-# 5. Create a pakt
+# 5. Create a Resolve
 # 6. Check Supabase - data will be there!
 ```